Maximilian Kolbe: Return to Poland

 Meanwhile, in his absence the monastery at Niepokalanów began to publish a daily newspaper Mały Dziennik (the Small Diary), in alliance with the political group National Radical Camp (Obóz Narodowo Radykalny).
 This publication reached a circulation of 137,000, and nearly double that, 225,000, on weekends.
 Kolbe returned to Poland in 1933 for a general chapter of the order in Kraków.
 Kolbe returned to Japan and remained there until called back to attend the Provincial Chapter in Poland in 1936.
 There he was appointed guardian of Niepokalanów, thus precluding his return to Japan.
 In 1938, he started a radio station at Niepokalanów, Radio Niepokalanów.
-He held an amateur radio licence, with the call sign SP3RN.
+He held an amateur radio license, with the call sign SP3RN.

 World War II

 The invasion of Poland on 1 September 1939 by the German Army signaled the start of World War II.
 Kolbe was one of the few priests who remained in the monastery, where he organized a temporary hospital.
 After the Germans captured Niepokalanów, they arrested Kolbe on 19 September 1939.
 While in custody, Kolbe refused to sign the Deutsche Volksliste (German People's List).
 Doing so would have given him rights similar to those of German citizens in exchange for recognizing his ethnic German ancestry.
 The Germans released him on 8 December 1939.

 Upon his release, he continued work at his friary where he and other friars provided shelter to refugees from Greater Poland, including 2,000 Jews whom he hid from Nazi persecution in the Niepokalanów friary.
 Kolbe received permission to continue publishing religious works, though significantly reduced in scope.
 The monastery continued to act as a publishing house, issuing a number of publications considered anti-Nazi.